varigence/docs/bimlflex/trial-process/adding-business-data-vault-performance-constructs.md

 In the trial process the `SalesLT.Product` source table has been split into three Satellites by applying the `Price` and `Thumbnail` names in the `ModelGrouping` column for the relevant source columns.
 This allows the more rapidly changing price attributes and the larger Thumbnail data to be stored in separate Satellites.
 This PIT construct allows easy querying across the included Satellites.

-For the trial process, apply single row PIT attribute entries for the Address, Customer, ProductCategory and SalesOrderLine entities and a selective PIT for the Product entity:
+For the trial process, apply single row PIT attribute entries for the Address, Customer, ProductCategory, SalesOrder and SalesOrderLine entities and a selective PIT for the Product entity:

 | Project | Batch | Connection | Object                       | ColumnName | AttributeKey | AttributeValue |
 | ------- | ----- | ---------- | ---------------------------- | ---------- | ------------ | -------------- |